As some of you know,

 Unfortunately, today's echo cardiogram revealed that Little Husband has a muscle in his heart that is thickening.
 One month ago it wasn't so bad, in fact, last month the cardiologist thought we might get lucky and never see a tet spell.
 Today he had to retract that statement.

 The mood around our house this afternoon has been rather somber.
 I've been piddling around, doing housework and watching Little Husband sleep.
 Husband had to go back to the office.
 Both of us got online and performed a little research on surgeons and pediatric heart hospitals.
 What we found is very encouraging.
 In fact, inasmuch as one can be excited about open heart surgery, I feel that we are in a very fortunate place.
-The hospital that our cardiologist recommends, Texas Children's Hospital, has been listed as one of the best in US News and World Report.
-The surgeon that our cardiologist promised to put us in contact with happens to be the one featured in the article.
+The hospital that our cardiologist recommends, Texas Children's Hospital, has been listed as one of the best in

 For the longest time I was having trouble conjuring up images of Little Husband post surgery.
 I tried so hard to imagine him taking his first steps or getting on the bus to kindergarten but my brain simply would not produce the images.
 I began to fear (greatly) that this meant that these things were never going to happen.
 Today, after this simple set of coincidences, I have a little hope and I'm clinging to it.